Maidenhead: In literature

-Maidenhead is briefly mentioned in Jerome K. Jerome's 1889 humorous novel, Three Men in a Boat, although the author makes clear he dislikes the town.
+Maidenhead is briefly mentioned in Jerome K. Jerome's 1889 humorous novel, Three Men in a Boat, although the author made clear he disliked the town.

 Notable people and businesses

 William Grenfell, 1st Baron Desborough was an all round sportsman, politician and public servant who performed many good works for the town.

 A number of notable figures can be counted amongst Maidenhead's current and former residents.